codingaslu/Bloglite/Readme.md

 5. To run the flask app, on the shell, run ``python app.py``
 6. Access the application at `http://localhost:5000`

-## API Documentation
+## API

 The API endpoint for retrieving user engagement data is `/api/user/<user_id>/engagement`.
-The endpoint takes a user ID as a parameter and returns a JSON object with the following fields:
+The endpoint takes a user ID as a parameter and returns a JSON object